Grateful to potentially collaborate on things I have bootstrapped for years

 Senior Firestarter at @BBCRD, ex @bbcbackstage, emergent tech expert, social geek, community wrangler & interested in the future of storytelling in new mediums

-Grateful for time with my partner and chatting with new friends
+Grateful for time with my partner in London

 Good day to you all!

 We live in incredible times with such possibilities that is clear.
-Although its easily dismissed by looking down at our feet or at the endless twitter fighting.
+Although its easily dismissed by looking at the next UK general election or at the endless denial about explainable algorithms.

 To quote Buckminster Fuller "You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete."

 You are seeing aspects of this happening with the 2019 turner prize cooperatively shared between 4 artists - https://www.bbc.co.uk/news/entertainment-arts-50651827